sciety/sciety/static/about.md

 ## <a name="our-approach">Our approach</a>

-Using techniques popularised by extreme programming to concentrate on meeting your needs and to get feedback early, we are developing this application with a “working software first” approach.
+Using techniques popularised by [extreme programming](#beck) to concentrate on meeting your needs and to get feedback early, we are developing this application with a “working software first” approach.
 This means that you’ll see more of the application earlier, and some parts will be clearly labelled as a future feature that we’re asking for early feedback on.
-This means we can add new editorial communities quickly and respond to the feedback with changes to the application that help meet while you’re using it.
+This means we can add new editorial communities quickly and respond to your feedback with changes to the application while you’re using it.

 We define an hypothesis to test and write software to help test that hypothesis with real users.
 In doing so we define the scope of the next iteration and clearly define parts that are to be deferred.
 This ensures everyone knows what is being implemented but can see areas left for future exploration.
 For example, early on we won’t work on a complex login and authentication system as we can get faster feedback without it, but we know it is likely that this will be required at some point, and we’ll work on that then.